yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 ### Ideation

 Ideation is not fixed in time it’s a long-lasting process that demands to iterate.
 It’s about refining some initial ideas with the first test and developments as well as with the first customer feedback.

-- "Why now?":
+Yet it is always good to keep in mind some guiding drivers.

+- "What and why?": Represents what you are trying to solve, and why it matters.
+There is a difference between nice-to-haves, must-haves and hair-on-fire issues which often leads to forgotten failures.
+- "Why now?": Is important with regard to market dynamics and technology advancement.
+Maybe new opportunities are opening or a new technology could solve previously too complex problems.
-- "Why us?": Our “right” to solve the future problem of this precise market.
+- "Why you?": The “right” to solve the outlined problems of this precise market at this precise time.
+It's important to be able to justify your legitimacy which involves to understand your edges, more in the [next section](#the-team).

+In the next sections I present the team forming process followed by the official creation and lastly by the pitch.
+I think that for us, and in general, the idea should come afterwards and can be shallow, drafty and blurred at the beginning.
+What feels the most important is the will to make things happen and the fulmination to innovate always feeling that you are the perfect team.

 ### The Team